Citizen Science - gosense.org

 Let’s Introduce Ourselves.

-GoSense is a program of RoboNation, a nonprofit 501(c)(3) dedicated to hands-on robotics education that empowers students to solve real-world challenges.
-Through nine educational programs spanning K–12 to university, RoboNation is cultivating and engaging the next generation.
-We believe STEM tools should be accessible to all—not limited by financial barriers.
+GoSense is a program of RoboNation, a nonprofit dedicated to making hands-on STEM education accessible to all.
+With nine programs from K–12 through university, RoboNation empowers the next generation of innovators by removing financial barriers and fostering curiosity.

 Resources